constarg/terminal-tool-builder-lib/README.md

 ```C
 tool_builder_add_both(&builder, "command_name", args, action, "description")
 ```
-The `add_command_both` function has 5 parameters.
+The `tool_builder_add_both` function has 5 parameters.
 The first is the builder, the second is the name of the command to add, the third is the action to take when the command is called and the fifth is the description to add in the docs, for this specific command.

 Α similar shortcut applies to alias.
 ```C
 tool_builder_add_alias_both(&builder, "command_name", "alias_1", "alias_2", "alias_3", NULL)
 ```
-The `add_command_alias_both` function takes 2 parameters and an unlimited number of aliases.
+The `tool_builder_add_alias_both` function takes 2 parameters and an unlimited number of aliases.
 The first parameter is the builder, the second is the name of the command you want to add the aliases and the rest is the aliases.
 The defferent with this function is that it will also add the aliases in the docs.<br>
 **Cation!!! the last alias must be NULL!**

 ## Execution